spiral/docs/core/container.md

 Sometimes you may need to receive instance created by parent factory based on some name or type.
 Spiral provides convenient way to pass injection resolution from `Container` to parent factory/manager.

-To declare that class should be resolved using external factory/manager, simply define class constant with factory name
+To declare that class should be resolved using external factory/manager, simply define class constant with factory name.
 ```php
 class MyClass
 {